 If you have an unused disposable fire extinguisher and the pin does not pop back up, the unit should be replaced.
-If it is a First Alert® Fire Extinguisher and it is still under warranty, contact Consumer Affairs at 1-800-323-9005 for warranty service.
+If it is a First Alert® Fire Extinguisher and it is still under warranty, contact Consumer Affairs.
 Please note: if you have trigger-test your First Alert® disposable fire extinguisher, your warranty will be void.

 While a fire extinguisher mounting bracket is included on some First Alert® fire extinguishers, mounting hardware is not included.
 Depending where the fire extinguisher will be installed (wood, metal, drywall), different hardware is needed (wood screws, metal screws, toggle/anchor screws).
 These are readily available at your local hardware store.

 Do not test a fire extinguisher by discharging it at all.
 If you do discharge any amount of product to test your First Alert® fire extinguisher, your warranty will be void.
 This is not the recommended way to check your fire extinguisher.
 If any amount is discharged, the unit should be replaced.
 The recommended way to test fire extinguishers with the pressure pin on top is to press in the pin.
 If it pops back up, your extinguisher is still pressurized.
 On models with a pressure gauge, if the needle is in the green, the unit is pressurized.